-The Project would include a total of 161 parking spaces located within a two-level subterranean parking structure.
-The subterranean parking garage would be accessible from W. Elk Avenue.
-In general, noise associated with parking structures is not of a sufficient volume to exceed community standards based on the time-weighted CNEL scale.
-However, parking structures can be a source of annoyance due to automobile engine start-ups and acceleration, the activation of car alarms, tire squealing, and door slamming.
-When parking structures are above ground and not fully contained within structures, noise from these sources can often reach between 50 and 75 dBA at a distance of 50 feet from the structure.
+The Project would include a total of 161 parking spaces located within a two-level subterranean parking from these sources can often reach between 50 and 75 dB(A) at a distance of 50 feet from the structure.
 Since the Project's parking would be in an enclosed subterranean garage, noise from sources related to parking would not generally effect nearby sensitive receptors.

-City of Glendale, General Plan Noise Element: Technical Appendix, Existing Traffic Noise Contours (2005).
+12 City of Glendale, General Plan Noise Element: Technical Appendix, Existing Traffic Noise Contours (2005).